Orlando

 2023

-As Julie Hampden, HNTB environmental lead on the Fish Passage program, said, “The Fish Passage Program’s efforts will ensure the habitats in these streams support a thriving fish population.”
+As Julie Hampden, HNTB environmental lead on the Fish Passage Program, said, “The Fish Passage Program’s efforts will help to ensure the habitats in these streams support a thriving fish population.”

-Under a general engineering contract, WSDOT selected HNTB to support fish passage delivery in its Northwest Region.
-HNTB team members with a variety of roles — geomorphologists; stream design and environmental engineers; fishery biologists; project and procurement managers; project control staff; roadway, drainage, geotechnic and structural engineers; utility engineers and landscape architects — rise each morning to meet the challenges of this work.
+Under a general engineering consultant (GEC) contract, WSDOT selected HNTB to support fish passage delivery in its Northwest Region.
+HNTB is the prime consultant under the GEC, working with a diverse array of subconsultants to meet WSDOT’s needs.
+GEC team members provide a variety of roles — geomorphologists; stream design and environmental engineers; fishery biologists; project and procurement managers; project control staff; roadway, drainage, geotechnic and structural engineers; utility engineers and landscape architects — who rise each morning to meet the challenges of this work.
 Foundational elements, including stream hydraulics, geomorphology, design and project advertising, are underway.

 Multidisciplinary Team